-A. All 4-H Cat ID Forms (including health certificates) are to be turned into the Extension Office by the April 30th deadline before 5:00 p.m.
-The county will complete the online portion of the registration process on behalf of its participants.

-B. Dates of approved current and effective vaccination of the cat for rabies and FVRCP (feline viral rhinotracheitis, calicivirus and panleukopenia/distemper) must be provided on the 4-H Cat ID Form.
+- 1. All 4-H Cat ID Forms (including health certificates) are to be turned into the Extension Office by the May 1st deadline before 5:00 p.m. - 2.
+Dates of approved current and effective vaccination of the cat for rabies and FVRCP (feline viral rhinotracheitis, calicivirus and panleukopenia/distemper) must be provided on the 4-H Cat ID Form.
 It is highly recommended that you have your cat(s) tested and vaccinated for Feline Leukemia and Feline Immunodeficiency Virus.
 While this is not mandatory, it is recommended for the health of your cat.
 If you have a cat that has tested positive for FELV and/or FIN, please alert the show superintendent so that appropriate precautions can be taken.
 4-H members vaccinating their own cats must provide proof by including a statement from their vet or by including the vaccination labels.
 A rabies vaccination is federally mandated to be given by a veterinarian ONLY.
-This vaccination must be current and include a veterinarian's signature.

-C. Each entrant is required to complete the 4-H Cat Identification on 4HOnline or at the Extension Office and have it on file in the Extension Office by April 30th or the county deadline date.
-This form will be used at the County and State Fair Cat Shows.

-D. Proof of Rabies vaccination must come from a licensed veterinarian or the cat is not legally considered vaccinated.
-If the member's cat receives rabies immunizations which are given by anyone who is not a Colorado State licensed veterinarian, these immunizations will not be recognized by law should the cat bite someone.

-E. 4-H Cat Show officials and/or staff can and will dismiss any entrant or his/her family from the show for any mistreatment of cats entered in this show.
-If a question should arise as to what constitutes "mistreatment," 4-H staff and/or officials will meet to decide appropriate action in each case.

-F. Any negative behavior on the part of the exhibitor, family members or leaders directed toward any official will result in disqualification and awards forfeited.
+This vaccination must be current and include a veterinarian's signature. - 3.
+Proof of Rabies vaccination must come from a licensed veterinarian, or the cat is not legally considered vaccinated.
+If the member's cat receives rabies immunizations which are given by anyone who is not a Colorado State licensed veterinarian, these immunizations will not be recognized by law should the cat bite someone. - 4.
+4-H Cat Show officials and/or staff can and will dismiss any entrant or his/her family from the show for any mistreatment of cats entered in this show.
+If a question should arise as to what constitutes "mistreatment," 4-H staff and/or officials will meet to decide appropriate action in each case. - 5.
+Any negative behavior on the part of the exhibitor, family members or leaders directed toward any official will result in disqualification and awards forfeited.
 If there is a question as to the rules or the judging of a class, adult family members or leaders must approach the Superintendent of that division and not the judge.
-The Superintendents will then take the question to the judge if warranted.

-G. Protests must follow the same rules that are found under Livestock Rules for protests.
+The Superintendents will then take the question to the judge if warranted. - 6.
+Protests must follow the same rules that are found under Livestock Rules for protests.